 206 N Mill St, Shepherdstown, WV

-The large 75 ft tall granite column was completed in 1915 and is dedicated to James Rumsey, who is known as the Potomac’s pioneer of steam navigation.
+The large 75 ft tall granite column was completed in 1915 and is dedicated to James Rumsey, known as the Potomac’s pioneer of steam navigation.

 The monument has a nice vantage point of the Potomac River and the surrounding area.